The Witness for the Defense: Production background

 The film is based on the 1913 novel The Witness for the Defence by A. E. W. Mason.
 Mason's story was performed as a play on Broadway in 1911 and starred Ethel Barrymore.

+Location shooting for the film was carried out in Miami, Florida, though the location was doubling for India.

 The film is the earliest of prolific director George Fitzmaurice's to survive and is likewise the only silent film of Elsie Ferguson that remains extant.
-The film is also the first feature length film art direction credit for William Cameron Menzies.
+The film is also the first feature-length film art direction credit for William Cameron Menzies.